fsuri/Pequin-Artifact/Installation.md

    9. `make -j $(nproc)`
    10. `g++ -isystem ./include -I . -pthread -c ./src/gtest-all.cc`
    11. `g++ -isystem ./include -I . -pthread -c ./src/gtest_main.cc`

-### Confirming that Basil binaries work locally (optional sanity check)
-You may want to run a simple toy single server/single client experiment to validate that the binaries you built do not have an obvious error.

-Navigate to `Pequin-Artifact/src`.
-Run `./keygen.sh` to generate local priv/pub key-pairs.

-Run server:

-`./server-tester.sh`

-Then run client:

-`./client-tester.sh`

-The client should finish within 10 seconds and the output file `client-0.out` should include summary of the transactions committed at the end.